filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    Currently, the latest code on the _master_ branch corresponds to mainnet.

-1. If you are in China, check out the specific [tips](tips-running-in-china.md).
+1. If you are in China, see "[Lotus: tips when running in China](tips-running-in-china.md)".

 1. Some older Intel and AMD processors without the ADX instruction support may panic with illegal instruction errors.
 To fix this, add the `CGO_CFLAGS` environment variable: